-While each policy screen is unique to the line of business they serve, all policy screens have the same general layout.
+While each policy detail screen is unique to the line of business they serve, all policy screens have the same general layout.
 Look over the sample screen below.
 You'll see that all the information you normally need can be easily found on this one screen.
 No need to open other windows or navigate to other screens.
 This strongly contributes to increased efficiency, accuracy, time saving.
 The logical layout makes new users productive with nearly no training.

-- The top of each screen shows things common to all policies and lines of business.
+- The top of each policy screen shows things common to all policies and lines of business.
 Things such as: status, policy number, dates (effective, renewal, etc), carrier name, producer, etc.

 Line of Business Differences

-Policies for all Lines Of Business use the above layout, but have slight variance due to differences in the lines of business.
+Policies for all Lines Of Business use the above layout, but have slight variance due to differences in the line of business.
 Fire policies usually cover a single dwelling while an Auto policy often covers several vehicles.
 Of the two, the Auto screen is more complicated, so scroll down to get an idea of how ABS policy detail is presented.